Introduction

 /dev/mapper/vg0-home /dev/mapper/vg0-root /dev/mapper/vg0-swap

-You can then mount the desired LVM volumes.
+You can then mount the LVM volumes.

 mount /dev/mapper/vg0-root /mnt

-Resetting the Root Password
+Resetting the root password

-the system partition as explained in the previous section of this article "Mounting the Drive(s) in the Rescue System".
+the system partition as explained in the previous section of this article: "Mounting the Drive(s) in the Rescue System".

 Then use chroot